-The symptoms of Heart and Kidney Yin deficiency with Empty Heat are a mix of both Heart and Kidney Yin deficiency syndromes, with those of Empty Heat.
-So some symptoms pertain to Heart (palpitations) others to Kidney (backache).
+The symptoms of Heart and Kidney Yin deficiency with Empty Heat are a mix of both Heart and Kidney Yin deficiency syndromes, with the addition of Empty Heat.
+So some symptoms pertain to Heart (palpitations), others to Kidney (backache).

 Symptoms will tend to worsen in the afternoon and evening, when Kidney qi would normally be strong but in this syndrome is weakened.

 No spam, only notifications about new articles and updates.